-The normalisation factor (A = $(1-\exp(-k))/k = \text{correction factor for the sum in formula (3)})$ used in the tier 2 method was not previously used by the Netherlands model until 2000.
+The normalisation factor (A = (1-exp(-k))/k = correction factor for the sum in formula (3)) used in the tier 2 method was not previously used by the Netherlands model until 2005.
 The normalization factor is meant to correct a mathematical problem of the model compared to the (assumed!) first order decay.
 The model without the factor calculates the methane production after each year and uses this result for the whole year.
 This approach is mathematically not correct as is shown in the figure below.
 The (assumed) first-order formation is presented by the dotted line whereas the results of the model are presented by the rectangular blocks.
 The model leads to an underestimation of the methane production since every year the triangle between the dotted line and the rectangular block is not accounted for.
 The normalization factor is meant to correct this mathematical error.

 In 2011 (Tauw, 2011) there was an attempt to validate the model.
 Due to insufficient measurements the model could not be validated.
-Therefore the IPPC-default values are used from 2005 onwards, with a transition period in the years 2000-2004.
-During this transition period, the Dutch values used in the model were linearly adapted to the IPCC-default values.
-Since 2000 the normalisation factor is also used in the model.
+Therefore the IPPC-default values are used from 2005 onwards.